ritaeperjesi/ARainbow/README.md

 ### What worked well, what didn't work and why?
 In which context does your project stand?
 Future Work?
 #### What worked well:
 - I really like my concept, and whoever I told my idea, they found it very sharp and on-point.
+- I'm glad I've spent a lot of time on thinking about the concept, it started from Gábor's idea with flags and computer vision, and I've spent a lot of time considering different platforms and interaction options.
+I think the current version is the most simple version in a good way, in terms of meaning and user interaction.
 - I especially like the turning a historical object into an AR protest, and I'm very sad that the execution is not legally possible.
 - changing to plan B is an easier and cheaper option for execution
 - I tried to solve everything with only asking for opinion from other people, but without asking for hands-on help, which is good for my personal development.